FabioZumbi12/RedProtect/ISSUE_TEMPLATE.md

 _Issue or Suggestion?_
 What you want?:

-_Descript your issue/Suggestion.
+_Describe your issue/Suggestion.
 If issue, use the site [hastebin.com](https://hastebin.com/) to put your error or console logs._
 Description: